hkparker/TLB/README.md

 ```

 There can be many calls to server.Accept, server.AcceptRequest, and client.OnResponse with the same conditions but different functions and each will define a goroutine that will be concurrently executed when the condition is met.

+For peer-to-peer applications, both sides of a connection may be included in a TLJ server, and only server.Accept and client.Message can be used.
+For more traditional client-server applications client.Request and server.AcceptRequest might make more sense.

 License
 -------